 While this process was also practiced in the Jerez-Xérès-Sherry region, nowadays the base wines for this type of sherry are mostly produced in the D.O.
 Montilla-Moriles since the climate there protects the grapes better from rotting (generally warmer and less humid).
 Montilla-Moriles creates the vast majority of P.X. wines within their own denomination, but part of them are them are transferred back to bodegas in Jerez for maturation, which allows them to be labeled as sherry.

-The Pedro Ximenez grape variety is believed to be introduced in Spain by the Dutchman Pieter Siemens, although this story is debated
+The Pedro Ximenez grape variety is believed to be introduced in Spain by a soldier Pieter Siemens, although this story is debated

 The amount of sugar in Pedro Ximénez wines is at least 212 g/l, but it will typically be between 300 and 400 grams of sugar per liter.
 It means the fermentation will be partial – actually the must can hardly ferment at all.